How to have Savings that Rocks!

 Did you know that most gold dealers don’t post the same prices for buying and selling?
 What you usually see is the price you will have to pay, not the price they would pay you (which is much lower!)
 The UPMA is very different.
 When you choose to hold your money in an account at the UPMA, they don’t sell the gold to you at one price and then only take the gold back at a lower price.
 This practice is called the buy/sell spread.
 UPMA members always get the posted rates for both buying and selling, unless you sell more that $10,000 in a month.

-To be very clear, when you choose to take physical possession of your coins and then attempt to physically deliver them back, there is a market-based spread, but if you exchange back and forth from paper dollars, the posted price works both ways.
-The zero spread is limited.
+To be very clear, when I choose to take physical possession of my coins from the UPMA and then attempt to physically deliver them back again, they do charge a spread spread, but when I go back and forth from paper dollars, the posted price works both ways.
+So, the zero spread only works when they hold the gold, not when I hold it.
+That’s one of the two “down sides” that I have found.

-If you exchange more than $10,000 paper dollars in a single month, you will be charged a market based spread for that.
-The UPMA isn’t a “trading platform”.
+The other thing is if I exchange more than $10,000 paper dollars in a single month, I will be charged a spread for that too.
+I think this is because the UPMA isn’t a “trading platform”.
 It’s actually a financial institution for regular people who just want to use gold and silver as money.
 Since most people don’t spend more than $10,000 a month unless they are trying to trade, it makes sense.
 If you are a trader, you may want to become a coin store or something like that.
 The UPMA is intended to help us actually use gold and sliver.

 As far as I know all gold dealers charge a spread.
 This is something that makes the UPMA very unique.